Chartres, France

 This French train station is located in a town renamed after the famed writer Marcel Proust's fictional name for the village.

-The station was created by the Great Northern and Strand Railway, which had received parliamentary approval for a route from Wood Green station (now Alexandra Palace) to Strand in 1899.
-After a formal merger of rail companies, the station was opened by the newly formed Great Northern, Piccadilly and Brompton Railway in April 1907, four months after services on the rest of the line began operating.
+At the Turn of the Century, Covent Garden Station was conceived by the Great Northern and Strand Railway, which had received parliamentary approval for an underground route in 1899. in April 1907, four months after services on the rest of the line began operating.
+It was worth the wait.

-The platform wall was tiled with two shades of yellow and white tiling which formed geometric shapes along with three blank spaces to incorporate the station name.
-As part of Transport for London’s investment program, the aging tiling dating back from the station’s opening was replaced in 2010 in a like-for-like basis, retaining the look and feel of the platform’s tradition.
-Today commuters can make their way to the underground tube platform by taking newly installed elevators, or courageously walking down 193 stairs.
+The platform wall was artfully tiled with two shades of yellow and white tiling which formed geometric shapes along with three blank spaces to incorporate the station name.
+So beloved was this feature of the station that as part of Transport for London’s investment program in 2010, the aging tiling dating back from the station’s opening was replaced in a like-for-like basis, retaining the look and feel of the platform’s tradition.
+Here to stay, Covent Garden remains nestled in a bygone age—though it does have elevators now.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.